 Churchill's steadfast support of Edward VIII during the Abdication Crisis not only proved a personal embarrassment, but hindered his credibility during the run up to World War II.
 Even MPs with reservations about Chamberlain's appeasement policies were reluctant to ally themselves with Churchill after this.

 Humble Hero: While Winston was prone to egotism, he also was a romantic who genuinely put the credit collectively in the British and not in his leadership.
 Quoting from his 80th birthday ceremony in the middle of his second mandate:

 It was the nation and the race dwelling all round the globe that had the lion's heart: I had the luck to be called upon to give the roar.

 I Was Quite a Looker: Prior to looking like a very large ugly baby in a suit, he was actually a rather handsome man.

 Improbable Aiming Skills: Was a excellent shot with a Mauser C96 in his cavalry days and practised with a Colt M1911 to keep his skill up.

 Impoverished Patrician: Lord Randolph was a younger son of the Duke of Marlborough, so money was always a bit of a concern.
+Indeed, one important reason Winston's mother is a daughter of an American millionaire is because his father didn't have much money.
 Winston's expensive tastes meant he was always on the knife's edge in adulthood, and he remained afloat only by churning out an astonishing pace of bestselling books and work-for-hire newspaper and magazine articles.

 Arthur Balfour: Winston has written an enormous book all about himself and called it The World Crisis.